Matt-Eva/material-ui-demo/README.md

 import { Button } from "@mui/material"
 ```

-The first method is preferred, even though the second method is more convenient once you start importing multipel components from MUI into the same React component.
-The reason the first method is preferred is that it doesn't load the entire MUI library, then select resources from that library - it selects a specific subset of the MUI library (Button) and extracts the resource that specific subset contains.
+The first method is preferred, even though the second method is more convenient once you start importing multiple components from MUI into the same React component.

+The first method is preferred because it doesn't pull in in every module from the MUI library, then select resources from that library, which is what the second method does.
+Instead, it selects a specific subset of the MUI library (Button) and extracts the resource that specific subset contains.
 This is much more efficient, and will improve performance.

+Check out MUI's <a href="https://mui.com/material-ui/guides/minimizing-bundle-size/">documentation</a> to learn more.

 #### Modals